10 Reasons Why OTs Should Be Using Occupation-Based Interventions

 3. Discharge results are actually satisfying.

 As part of plan-of-care requirements for most OT practices, we are obligated to include goals that are functional in nature.
-Instead of typing up, “Pt to participate in 20 minute-duration of upper body therapeutic exercise at 5 lbs per UE”, we type up more practical goals like “Pt to increase upper body strength to (insert score) in order to facilitate Independence in functional mobility and toileting task completion.”
+Instead of typing up, “Patient will participate in 20 minute-duration of upper body therapeutic exercise at 5 lbs per UE”, we create more practical goals like “Patient will increase upper body strength to (insert score) in order to facilitate Independence in functional mobility and toileting task completion.”

-When we sit our patients down for an upper body exercise regimen (and only that regimen) every day and discharge them home, we are left wondering if they will independently complete their own toileting.
+When we sit our patients down for an upper body exercise regimen (and only that regimen) every day and discharge them home, we are left wondering if they will be able to independently complete their own toileting.

 Encouraging active participation in occupation reassures both the patient and the therapist about what performance at home will look like.